ultreyaonline/standalone/DEVELOPER_GUIDE.md

 - **Note:** The comment in the code says "Bootstrap 3" but the front-end actually uses Bootstrap 4.
 The method call still works fine; it just means pagination uses the B3 markup which is compatible with B4 styling.

 ### `bensampo/laravel-enum`
 - The custom enum classes (`WeekendVisibleTo`, `TeamAssignmentStatus`) extend this package's `Enum` base class.
 In PHP 8.1+, native enums exist.
-After upgrading, consider migrating to native PHP enums and removing this package.
+One can consider migrating to native PHP enums and removing this package.

 ### `Collection::macro('toInlineCsv', ...)`
 - This custom macro is registered in `AppServiceProvider`.
 It will survive upgrades unchanged but is worth noting for developers unfamiliar with Collection macros.

-### Removed helpers
-- Laravel 7+ removed some string/array helper functions in favor of the `Str::` and `Arr::` facades.
-Do a project-wide search for calls to deprecated helpers like `str_contains()`, `array_first()` etc. before upgrading.

 ---